Muhanad-husn/sociorag/docs/status_reports/import_fix_final_status_report.md

 ## 9. Conclusion

-The critical import path issues in the SocioGraph backend have been successfully resolved, allowing the application to run properly.
+The critical import path issues in the SocioRAG backend have been successfully resolved, allowing the application to run properly.
 The server is now operational, and all backend components are functioning correctly.
 The fixes have been properly documented and committed to a dedicated feature branch following best version control practices.

 Further testing is recommended to ensure all API endpoints function as expected, particularly focusing on the LLM parameters customization features.
 Once testing is complete, the changes can be merged to the master branch and tagged as a hotfix release.